alebermudez-MGP/sops-bds/01-quote-request.md

 > 🚫 **Special characters:** Never use accented characters or tildes in any Salesforce field.

 > 🚫 **Lumpsum payments:** Not available.
 The closest alternative is a one-month term with two bi-weekly payments.

+> 📝 **Document verification:** Any time a document is received (contract, bank statement, license), review it and extract the relevant details — update the merchant's name in Salesforce to match if needed — see [05 — Quick Reference, Section 6](./05-quick-reference#section-6--document-verification).

 > 📨 **Documents and emails from clients not yet enrolled, under Sales Lead Rose Walters:** Must be forwarded to teamnotification@businessdebtninjas.com